 The full questions that companies are asked under each of these criteria are set out in our Ratings Policy.

-Ratings are only visible once a partner has been the lead partner on five (5) matters that have been closed.
+Performance evaluations are only visible once a partner has been the lead partner on five (5) matters that have been closed.

 Any law firm in any jurisdiction can register with Lawcadia.